Squelch circuits are like the radio peace assistant!

 here,

-- V(+) is the voltage at non inverting input (reference voltage)
+- V(+) is voltage at non-inverting input for reference

-- V(-) is the voltage at inverting input (incoming signal)
+- V(-) is voltage at inverting input which is for input signal

 Control Threshold: